Today's fastest growing SaaS companies all have one thing in common.

 The particular metrics will be unique to your particular business model.
 But these should give you an idea of the key SaaS metrics that are worthy of your attention.

 Why they matter: For SaaS companies, revenue fluctuates frequently.
 Since you’re dependent on monthly subscription revenue, losing or gaining a few users during a particular month can mean the difference staying in business and going out of it.
+Staying in the know when it comes to your financial situation is important.

 But simply counting revenue isn’t enough.